geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Themes of wistfulness and acknowledging human longing.
   - The song's resonance in different cultural contexts and media.
 - Facing Mortality and Amy's Writing
-  - Transition to discussing the author's experience with Amy's illness.
+  - Transition to discussing John's experience with Amy's illness.
   - Reflection on mortality and love surviving death.
   - Amy's writing exploring the finite nature of life and the infinite nature of consciousness.
   - Amy's memoir and its themes of consciousness and love in the face of mortality.